tensorflow/docs/site/en/api_docs/python/tf/contrib/factorization/WALSModel.md

     # the prep_gramian_op for row(column) can be run.
     worker_init_op = model.worker_init

-    # To be run once per integration sweep before the row(column) update
+    # To be run once per iteration sweep before the row(column) update
     # initialize ops can be run.
 Note that in the distributed training
     # situations, this should only be run by the chief trainer.
 All other
     # trainers need to block until this is done.